xiyasong/eQTL_manuscript/README.md

 # eQTL Manuscript

 This repository contains the code and analysis for the eQTL project, with a focus on downstream analyses.
-For the eQTL analysis itself, please refer to the **[Degree_project repository](https://github.com/yourusername/Degree_project)**.
+For the eQTL analysis itself, please refer to the **[Degree_project](https://github.com/xiyasong/Degree_project)**.

 ## Project Overview